dreamcatcher-tech/network/Inbox/2025-03-19 1334 how important is an innovation platform to any war effort.md

 Need some legal standing to ensure we can punish people for espionage.

-Staying ahead of the enemy is more important than having them know what we're doing.N
+Staying ahead of the enemy is more important than having them know what we're doing.